 Accomplished artist Robert Koenig has been carving wooden figures and reliefs for over 35 years.
 For this exhibition at 20-21 Visual Arts Centre, Robert produced a major new piece of work, especially for the large open church space.

-The film toured with Robert’s exhibition and online.
+The exhibition video toured with Robert’s work, and online.
 It is featured on both 20-21 Visual Art Centres website and Robert’s website and it was also shared on social media to promote the exhibition.

 “20-21 Visual Arts Centre has never hesitated in recommending knows work to others.
 The gallery has commissioned them several times to make artist profiles, document our Museums at Night ‘happenings’ and even to collaborate with leading artists to create new work.
 The quality of their exhibition video and attention to detail speaks for itself.

 Pete and Luke are full of innovative ideas, they know how to tell a captivating story and always make their subjects feel at ease, resulting in great interviews and footage.
 The team at know are never phased by a challenge, whether it be to digitally recreate an obscure, experimental mode of filmmaking from the 1960s or to capture the essence of an event.

 Even though they work internationally, they are passionate about the local area.
 Through their work, they have clearly shown many of the great things North Lincolnshire has to offer ” – Michelle Lally, 2021 Visual Arts Centre